Lê dynasty: Hồng Đức's campaigns against Champa and Lan Xang (1471–1480)

 In 1471, Lê Thánh Tông conquered Champa and captured the Cham capital Vijaya, ending independent Cham rule in the south.
 The Kingdom of Champa was reduced to a small enclave near Panduranga (modern day Phan Rang–Tháp Chàm) and Kauthara (now Nha Trang) with many Chams fleeing to Cambodia.
 Lê Thánh Tông created a new province out of former Cham land and allowed ethnic Vietnamese settlers to settle it.
 The conquest of the Cham kingdoms started a rapid period of expansion by the Vietnamese southwards into this newly conquered land.
 The government used a system of land settlement called đồn điền (屯田).

 From 1478 to 1480, Lê Thánh Tông led an expedition against the kingdoms of Lan Xang and Lanna in today Laos and Northern Thailand.
 Laotians were overwhelmed, their capital Luang Prabang was captured.
-Laotians retreated to the jungles, waged two-years guerrilla warfare against the Vietnamese.
-King of Lan Xang Chakkaphat Phaen Phaeo seek refugee in Lanna.
+Laotians retreated to the jungles, where they waged two-years of guerrilla warfare against the Vietnamese.
+King of Lan Xang Chakkaphat Phaen Phaeo sought refuge in Lanna.
 Some of the Vietnamese army had reached the kingdom of Ava.
-The expedition ended inconclusively, many Vietnamese soldiers died because of the hostile climate and rampant diseases; The Vietnamese forces were unable to suppressed the Laotian guerrillas, and then the Laotians were able to recaptured their capital.
+The expedition ended inconclusively, many Vietnamese soldiers died because of the hostile climate and rampant diseases; The Vietnamese forces were unable to suppress the Laotian guerrillas, and then the Laotians were able to recapture their capital.
 As the Vietnamese withdrew their army through the kingdom of Muang Phuan in December 1479, they annexed and incorporated it into Ninh Protectorate (Trấn Ninh) in 1480.